djuang1/elastic-mule-events-connector/README.md

-# Elasticsearch Mule Events Anypoint Connector
+# Elasticsearch Mule Events Connector

 Anypoint Connector provides the ability to write events directly to Elasticsearch in a Mule Event specific format.